Taha493/doc-translator/README.md

 > [!TIP]
 >
-> 1. Currently, only OpenAI-compatible LLM is supported.
-For more translator support, please use [PDFMathTranslate 2.0](https://github.com/PDFMathTranslate/PDFMathTranslate-next).
+> 1. BabelDOC now uses HuggingFace's MarianMT model (marefa-nlp/marefa-mt-en-ar) for English to Arabic translation by default.
+> 2. BabelDOC also supports OpenAI-compatible LLMs by using the `--openai` flag with an API key.
-> 2. It is recommended to use models with strong compatibility with OpenAI, such as: `glm-4-flash`, `deepseek-chat`, etc.
+> 3. For OpenAI-compatible LLMs, it is recommended to use models with strong compatibility with OpenAI, such as: `glm-4-flash`, `deepseek-chat`, etc.
+> 4. For HuggingFace models, translation-specific models like MarianMT models (marefa-nlp/marefa-mt-en-ar) and Helsinki-NLP's Opus-MT series work best.
-> 3. Currently, it has not been optimized for traditional translation engines like Bing/Google, it is recommended to use LLMs.
+> 5. Currently, it has not been optimized for traditional translation engines like Bing/Google, it is recommended to use LLMs.
-> 4. You can use [litellm](https://github.com/BerriAI/litellm) to access multiple models.
+> 6. You can use [litellm](https://github.com/BerriAI/litellm) to access multiple models.
-> 5. `--custom-system-prompt`: It is mainly used to add the `/no_think` instruction of Qwen 3 in the prompt.
+> 7. `--custom-system-prompt`: It is mainly used to add the `/no_think` instruction of Qwen 3 in the prompt.
 For example: `--custom-system-prompt "/no_think You are a professional, authentic machine translation engine."`

 ### OpenAI Specific Options